Great things to See & Do on The Dartmoor National Park

 9. Tavistock Farmers Market

-Sat right on the edge of the Moor, Tavistock is a genuine market town.
+Sat right on the edge of the Dartmoor National park is Tavistock, a genuine market town.
 Holding the highly esteemed 'World Heritage' status, visitors rightly respect Tavistock as something special; it is well worth visiting.
 Wander through the old streets with their variety of independent stores or visit one of the charming hostelries to enjoy an excellent beer.
 But visit Tavistock on the 2nd, 4th or 5th Saturday of any month for an extra treat; that is when the town holds the Tavistock Farmer's Market.

 Fresh, local, seasonal and unique products are on offer, ranging from meat, game and seafood delicacies through locally brewed beer and hand-crafted gin.
 You can buy locally grown fruit and plants.
 You might also be lucky enough to catch one of the occasional demonstrations put on by specialists in association with the market, which cover everything from dressing shellfish to crafting hanging baskets.